MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 Indicates whether inbound NetBIOS Datagram Service traffic should be allowed.

 If `true`, corresponding ports (UDP 138) are open and NetBIOS will be available.
 If `false`, NetBIOS ports are not open.
+The script achieves this by enabling or disabling the [Active Directory Domain Controller - NetBIOS name resolution (UDP-In)](#active-directory-domain-controller---netbios-name-resolution-udp-in) firewall rule.

 ```yaml
 Type: Boolean